Ruoyu6666/eCASTom-iGEx/README.md

 ```

 ## Run the pipeline on example dataset with Nextflow on container (Apptainer)
-Ensure that Apptainer and Nextflow are installed.
+Ensure that Nextflow is installed.
 The pipeline uses multiple containers to perform the preprocessing and imputation.
 These containers can be pulled directly from Docker Hub.
 Load required modules on HPC:
 ```bash
 module load Apptainer/1.2.5           # load Apptainer